 Are you interested in bundling your insurance policies?
 The more policies you buy from the same insurance company, the more discounts you could get.

-Customers who purchased both auto and homeowners insurance through Wells Fargo Insurance saved as much as $627.
+Customers who purchased auto and homeowners insurance through Wells Fargo Insurance saved as much as $560 per year.

 Even though discounts vary by state and insurance company, there are many ways to save, including: